Local people looking to get their hands on a new job are invited to a free major public recruitment event at the Etihad Stadium.

 In the week that celebrated International Older People's Day, a sprightly octogenarian gives her views on how generations joining forces could benefit Manchester.

-Proposals were passed today at Executive Committee which outline Manchester City Council’s plans for how day centre provision will run in the city.
+Manchester City Council’s Executive Committee have passed proposals which outline how day centre provision will run in the city.

 Greater Manchester residents are being encouraged to save energy - as well as reduce their fuel bills - by applying for free or discounted work on their homes.